PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Declarations
   Declarations introduce names into a C++ program.
 Each kind of entity is declared differently.

+Declarator
+  The part of a declaration that specifies the name of an entity, and may include modifiers

 Definition
   Definitions are declarations that are sufficient to use the entity identified by the name.